rahulw311/Facial-Emotion-Recognition/README.md

 This dataset contains images on 7 emotions- anger, contempt, disgust, fear, happy, sadness and surprise.
 However in the case of this project for the sake of simplicity only 4 emotions are considered - anger, sadness, happy and a 4th feeling was described as neutral.

+The model also has a function which if run, can be used to continually add images to the training data in order to increase the accuracy of the model over time.

+I have also provided a pre-trained model in the files which can be loaded as well.

 A simple GUI has been designed using tkinter to act as the front end of this application.

 Please download all the necessary libraries and dependencies before using the project.